csdambros/BioGeoAmazonia/ReadMe.md

 # Tutorial to analyze the distribution of species along environmental and geographic gradients in Amazonia

 This script exemplifies analyses using a single taxonomic group.
+The sripts uses data and R functions provided in `.csv` and `.R` formats.
-The sripts uses For combined analyses without requiring repetition of this code multiple times when analyzing multiple datasets contact the authors
+For combined analyses without requiring repetition of this code multiple times when analyzing multiple datasets contact the authors

 # Import packages and functions